malcolmsailor/efficient_rhythms/docs/resources/markdown/index_pandoc.md

 Besides setting `rhythm_len` as we did [above](#how-it-works), there are many other ways of controlling the rhythms that are produced.[^rhythm_example_settings]

 [^rhythm_example_settings]: The settings files that generated the examples in this section all begin with `rhythm_example` and are found in the `docs/examples` folder. `docs/examples/rhythm_example_base.py` is shared among each example.
-So you can build the first example with the command `python3 efficient_rhythms.py --settings docs/examples/rhythm_example_base.py docs/examples/rhythm_example1.py`.
+So you can build the first example with the command `python3 -m efficient_rhythms --settings docs/examples/rhythm_example_base.py docs/examples/rhythm_example1.py`.

 To begin with, we have `onset_subdivision` and `onset_density`: